sindresorhus/pkg-dir/readme.md

 ### pkgDir.sync([cwd])

-Returns the project root path or `undefined`.
+Returns the project root path or `undefined` if it couldn't be found.

 #### cwd